Music, a nice location, unlined paper: here are some tips to help get you started with writing.

 Find a word that comes closest to the emotional state you are in.
 It can be anything: exhausted, good, calm, happy, ashamed, sad, excited, angry, fascinated.
 Be honest with yourself.
 Especially when you just start working with this writing method, you can have mixed feelings about it.

-3. What larger story is the write
+3. What larger story is the write a part of?

 Explain to yourself the story you think you have just written down.
 Every story is part of a larger story: about your youth, your work, your love life, your family.
 If you are not entirely sure of what you’ve just written, try to describe it.
 Write down what you feel like.
 Is it, for example, related to what happened at work yesterday?
 Or to the email you received from an old friend?

-4. What ideas came up for
+4. What ideas came up for future writes?

 You don’t have to make the ideas that come to mind after answering the three preceding questions a fixed starting point.
 But sometimes it’s nice to go on with one topic for a few days.